Welcome to today's edition of the Rush 24-7 podcast.

 We're not arguing what they are doing.

-This is nothing more than the latest chapter in Bush Lied.
+This is nothing more than the latest chapter in Bush lied.

-White supremacy and the Oklahoma City bombing.
+and Clinton had a legitimate purpose, white supremacy in the Oklahoma City bombing.

 Bush lied.